Irove04/Irove04/README.md

--Hi, I’m @Irove04
+- Hi, I’m @Irove04
--Pronouns: she/her
+- Pronouns: she/her
--I'm a technician in hardware and software plus a web aplications developer -I have a middle vocational course in Micro Computing and a high vocational course of Development of Web Applications (both taken in IES El Caminàs, spain)
+- I'm a technician in hardware and software plus a web aplications developer
+- I have a middle vocational course in Micro Computing and a high vocational course of Development of Web Applications (both taken in IES El Caminàs, spain)
--I have two cats, I love reading, playing videogames and I collect tamagotchis
+- I have two cats, I love reading, playing videogames and I collect tamagotchis